n8n-io/n8n-docs/docs/nodes/credentials/EGoi/README.md

 ---
 permalink: /credentials/egoi
-description: Learn to configure credentials for the e-goi node in n8n
+description: Learn to configure credentials for the E-goi node in n8n
 ---

 # E-goi